getachew/txnlog-exercise/COMMENT.md

 There are two types of state functions:

-`func readHeader(l *ledger) stateFn` - A read header reads the header and passes the `readRecord` as the next state function `func readRecord(l *ledger) stateFn` - A readRecord recursively calls itself until it exhausts reading the file then is done
+`func readHeader(l *ledger) stateFn` - A readHeader reads the header and passes the `readRecord` as the next state function

+`func readRecord(l *ledger) stateFn` - A readRecord recursively calls itself until it exhausts reading the file then is done

-I am using a go routine to read the `txnlog.dat` while the main go routines does the execution of the state functions as data arrives in a channel.
+I am using a go routine to read the `txnlog.dat` while the main routine loops through state functions as data arrives in a channel.

 ## Tests